SATS Security Services: History

 In 1965, SATS Security Services originally started as the Malayan Airways Security Department.
 Its existence back then was to meet the security and aviation needs of its aircraft and to a certain extent, the Paya Lebar Airport.
 The MASD was restricted within the confines of Paya Lebar Airport and they do not have the powers of regular police officers.

 SATS competed with the Changi International Airport Services when it was established in 1990.

 When Malayan Airways was renamed to Malaysian Singapore Airlines (MSA), its Security Department was renamed MSA Police in 1967.
 In 1972, Singapore Airlines (SIA) came into being, after parting ways with MSA becoming Malaysia Airlines System.
 MSA police was renamed SIA Auxiliary Police.

 A year later, SATS became a fully owned subsidiary of SIA and SIA Auxiliary Police became SATS Security Services, incorporating the former SIA Auxiliary Police Force in it.

 In October 2018, SATS announced that all of its officers working at Changi Airport will be deployed with body cameras.
 At the same time, it was also announced that a total of SGD$1m (US$730,000) would be invested to digitize Changi's security systems to improve its services due to manpower problems.

+During the COVID-19 pandemic in 2020, SATS officers were deployed for security duties at dormitories and Government Quarantine Facilities (GQF) involving migrant workers in Singapore and to serve Stay at Home notification letters.

 In December 2021, SATS established its Outriders motorbike unit.

 For FY 2021-2022, SATS was granted a license to operate a training academy, being the third auxiliary police company to do so.
+For FY 2022-2023, SATS was granted ISO 37001 Certification as part of ethic compliance.

+On May 13, 2024, SATS announced that a signup bonus for up to SGD$40,000 for applicants signing up to be a Auxiliary Police Officer (Armed) and Security Officer (Flexible).